shaun4727/advanced-authentication-system/README.md

 10. what is the use of `new URL`, `safePurse`
 11. use of uuid(npm i uuid)
 12. to integrate sending email, use ---- resend.com
+13. use of react hook -- useCallback
+14. when to use asChild
+15. what is the use of findFirst, findUnique in prisma

     //db integration

-13. prisma-adapter installed
+16. prisma-adapter installed
-14. how local and production level database work with prisma. there is separate command to deploy database.
+17. how local and production level database work with prisma. there is separate command to deploy database.

 // adding provider
 console.google.cloud.com(google console api) -> search for apis & services